marlon-sousa/TimerForNVDA/README.md

 ### run from NVDA commands

-At any time, it is possible to start, stop, pause, resume and get progress reports from a timer orstopwatch without having to use the settings dialog.
+At any time, it is possible to start, stop, pause, resume and get progress reports from a timer or stopwatch without having to use the settings dialog.

 #### How it works